svelteuidev/svelteui/docs/src/pages/composables/use-portal.md

 | ------ | ---------------------------------------------- |
 | target | DOM element or CSS selector to be appended to. |

-## Events

-The use-portal action does not dispatch any custom events.

 ## Definition

 ```ts